rahul-winner/JIRA_MCP/README.md

 # JIRA MCP Server

-A professional **Model Context Protocol (MCP)** server for JIRA that enables AI assistants to analyze JIRA issues, generate reports, and provide insights about your projects.
+A professional **Model Context Protocol (MCP)** HTTP server for JIRA that enables AI assistants to analyze JIRA issues, generate reports, and provide insights about your projects.

+**Version 2.0.0** - Modern implementation using HTTP transport with Express and streamable HTTP protocol.

 ## 🌟 Features